We get this question from our customers all the time: What is TOG and why is it important for safe sleep?

 What is TOG?

 So, what is TOG and what’s it have to do with temperature regulation?
-TOG is a measurement of thermal resistance.
-Think of TOG as a way to rate how well-insulated a fabric or garment is.
+TOG or Thermal Overall Grade, is a measurement of thermal insulation of a garment.
 The higher the TOG rating, the warmer the fabric.
-Its name comes from the old slang word tog, meaning coat or clothing and is commonly used to rate products in the textile industry, like duvets.

-We share the Zen Swaddle and Zen Sacks TOG rating information with our customers because it can help you determine which product is right for your baby.
+We share the TOG rating of all our products to help you determine which product is right for your baby based on your the room temperature.
 Because babies don’t generate heat well, but they absorb it easily, it’s important to be mindful of how much and what kind of clothing they are wearing, especially when they go to sleep.
 It’s unsafe to keep loose bedding or blankets in the crib with your little one, so we use clothing and wearable blankets, like the Zen Sack and Zen Swaddle, to keep babies comfortable while sleeping.

 Our classic and premier lines are made with different fabrics, so the TOG rating is different for each.
 Our Zen Sack is also available in a winter weight for extra warmth during colder months.
 The chart below outlines the fabric and TOG rating for each of our products.